-Experts predict the popularity of Blue Planet will lead to an increased demand for 'sustainable' holidays in 2018.
+Experts predict the popularity of Blue Planet will lead to an increased demand for 'sustainable' holidays.
 Turned off by ‘over-tourism’ in cities, up to one third will head to new destinations, with some 70% supporting tourism which a positive impact to help local people and economy.
 (ABTA/Daily Mail)

 If you want to join the action and help #saveourseas, the following Earth Changers places are amongst the most sustainable tourism in the world to consider environmental and social impacts and their effect on on ocean conservation and positive transformation.

 Regular people join a front line team at sea on exceptional sailing expeditions to observe, document, learn and communicate about marine exploration, conservation & education.

 On the expedition vessel, professional leaders work alongside visiting crew as one team, providing valuable manpower, skills and financial support for the mission.

 Read more & enquire: Ocean Conservation

 “One of the most spectacular coral gardens to be found anywhere in the world.”